-Following this workshop, CPUC staff directed the IOUs to file a supplemental advice letter revising their proposal for a prepayment framework.
+Following a workshop held on May 5th to discuss terms of equitable PCIA prepayment, CPUC staff directed the IOUs to file a supplemental advice letter revising their proposal.
 Staff made it clear that they do not support the IOU's initial proposal that CCAs be required to post two years' worth of PCIA chargers as collateral to begin prepayment negotiations.